protono/hello-algo/algos.md

 - **Do not put item $i$**: the capacity of the bag remains unchanged, and the status changes to $[i-1,c]$.
 - **Put item $i$**: the capacity of the bag decreases by $wgt[i-1]$, the value increases by $val[i-1]$, and the state shifts to $[i-1,c-wgt[i-1]]$.

-The above analysis reveals to us the optimal substructure of this problem: the maximum value $dp[i,c]$ is equal to the one with the greater value of the two options of not putting the item $i$ and putting the item $i$.
+The above analysis reveals to us the optimal substructure of this problem: **the maximum value $dp[i,c]$ is equal to the one with the greater value of the two options of not putting the item $i$ and putting the item $i$**.
 From this, the state transition equation can be deduced:
 $$dp[i,c]=max(dp[i-1,c],dp[i-1,c-wgt[i-1]]+val[i-1])$$
 It should be noted that if the current item weight $wgt[i-1]$ exceeds the remaining bag capacity $c$, you can only choose not to put it in the bag.